In addition to the Honor Code, students should review, understand, and follow the below policies and procedures.

 Health Insurance Requirements Policy

 All students are automatically enrolled in the University’s student health insurance plan with the premium charged to their student account.
-Students with comparable private insurance may waive out of this plan and have the charges removed from their account by completing an online waiver form.
+Students with comparable private insurance may waive out of this plan.
 Prior to completing the waiver, we encourage students and/or their parents to review the University’s basic student plan and major medical options at www.uhcsr.com.
 The waiver request must be received and approved by the indicated deadline.
 Failure to waive the insurance by this deadline will result in the non-refundable insurance premium remaining on the student account.
 Embry-Riddle is not responsible for insurance waivers that are submitted after the deadline.

 The waiver is found online in ERNIE.